Department of STEM Education & Professional Studies

 An introduction to the nature of archives and special collections.
 The course explores the history of special collections, archives, records, and cultural memory.
 Aspects of the profession including ethics, values, financial and legal responsibilities are included.
 Students will be introduced to the basic knowledge, tools, methods and practices associated with archival work.

 In this seminar course, students will explore current social justice issues through an activist framework.
-Historical and contemporary frameworks, positions and initiatives related to the library profession will be considered.
-The course will examine professional structures, documents, emerging frameworks and social actions as they relate to specific topics of social justice.
+Historical and contemporary frameworks, positions, and initiatives related to the library profession will be considered.
+Students will examine professional structures, documents, emerging frameworks and social actions as they relate to specific topics of social justice relevant to the library field.

 This course provides opportunities for graduate students to explore current topics, trends and issues related to libraries and information studies.